Huegoxaga/notes/finance/related-concepts.md

   - Better to be less than 1
   - Low debt ratio is safer than high debt ratio
   - `D/A` = `Total Liabilities` / `Total Assets`
+  - Since it normally less than one, when both terms increase for the same amount the ratio increase
 - Interest coverage ratio can be calculated by dividing a company's earnings before interest and taxes (EBIT) by its interest expense
   - Lower than 1.0 is not good